mateffy/laravel-job-progress/README.md

 However, cancelling jobs also has a few caveats that you should be aware of too.

 If you want your job to support cancellation, you need to add the `#[Cancellable]` attribute and "cancellation checkpoints" to your job code.
-These are places where the job checks if it was cancels, and continues or stops accordingly.
+These are places where the job checks if it was cancelled, and continues or stops accordingly.
 This way, you retain full control over when a job can actually be stopped, eliminating the possibility of invalid data.
 For example, you may only want to support cancellation before any data is written to the database or any irreversible changes are made.

 ```php
 #[Cancellable]